-Regardless of the type of housing market we are in, a competitive price reflects what homes like yours are selling for and what buyers are realistically willing to pay for it.
+A competitive price reflects what homes like yours are selling for and what buyers are realistically willing to pay for it in any market.
 To manage your expectations and get an objective view of this, your realtor should provide those numbers and corroborating information to you.

 An overview of the types of real estate markets:

-- Seller’s Market—Occurs when there is more market demand from buyers for homes than inventory available from sellers.
-As a result, a seller may receive multiple offers above listing price when priced correctly.
+- Seller’s Market—When there is more market demand from buyers for homes than inventory available from sellers.
+As a result, a seller may receive multiple offers above listing price when priced correctly

-- Buyer’s Market—Occurs when there is more inventory available from sellers than market demand from buyers.
+- Buyer’s Market—When there is more inventory available from sellers than market demand from buyers.
 As a result, competitive pricing by sellers is extremely important

-- Shifting Market—Occurs during a transition from a Seller’s Market to a Buyer’s Market or vice versa.
+- Shifting Market—During a transition from a Seller’s Market to a Buyer’s Market or vice versa is a shifting market.
 As a result, a seller’s price may not realistically reflect the current market demand from buyers, or a buyer may not have the buying power they originally had due to market fluctuation.

 Get your home’s current value with our estimator.

 Now that you’ve partnered with a Realtor, priced your home properly, and attractively staged your home for buyers, how do you get your home to stand out?
 One word: Marketing.
 In addition to local advertising, social media and digital marketing are very engaging channels to generate interest of active buyers in the market.